PelionIoT/mbl-docs/Docs/dev_mbl/coding_style_guide.md

 $
 ```

 Once the virtual environment has been created, you can use it without activating.
-You just need to call the binaries which are contained in the virtualenv itself.
+You just need to call the binaries contained in the virtualenv itself:

-##### Virtual environment without activation

 ```
 (my_venv) user01 at dev-machine in /tmp